Linear Communication Models Examples

 In addition, this model has excellent heuristic significance, and the concept has been utilized in several types of research.

-Disadvantages of the Lasswell model
+Disadvantages of the Lasswell Model

 Furthermore, Lasswell’s model completely ignores the communication noise barriers to effective communication.